Legal

 Mesothelioma Latency and Liability

 Mesothelioma develops 20–50 years after exposure.
-A worker illegally exposed to asbestos in 2026 may develop mesothelioma in 2050.
+A worker illegally exposed to the substance in 2026 may develop mesothelioma in 2050.
 By that time, the property owner may have sold the property, the contractor may be defunct, and the original illegal removal may be forgotten—but the victim has a valid legal claim against any responsible party still in existence.7

 Secondary and Tertiary Exposure

-Family members of exposed workers (who carry fibers home on clothing and hair) also develop mesothelioma at elevated rates.
+Family members of exposed workers (who carry the fibers home on clothing and hair) also develop mesothelioma at elevated rates.
 Residents in neighboring buildings, visitors during illegal removal, and waste handlers at illegal disposal sites are all at risk.9

 Poverty and Medical Bankruptcy